raphaelvallat/yasa/docs/index.rst

 .. figure::  /pictures/gallery.png
   :align:   center

-  *The two top plots show an overlay of the detected spindles (blue) and slow-waves (red) on real EEG data.
-The middle right panel shows a time-frequency representation of the whole-night recording (spectrogram), plotted with the hypnogram (sleep stages) on top.
+  *The top plot show an overlay of the detected spindles on real EEG data.
+The middle left panel shows a time-frequency representation of the whole-night recording (spectrogram), plotted with the hypnogram (sleep stages) on top.
 The middle right panel shows the sleep stage probability transition matrix, calculated across the entire night.
-The left and right plots of the bottom row show the average template of all detected slow-waves and spindles across the entire night, stratified by channels.
-The middle bottom plot shows a phase-amplitude coupling comodulogram between slower (0.2-4Hz) and faster (7.5-25Hz) frequency ranges.*
+The bottom row shows, from left to right: a topographic plot, the average template of all detected slow-waves across the entire night stratified by channels, and a phase-amplitude coupling comodulogram.*

 **********